Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-08-salted-caramel-hot-cross-buns.md

 3/4 tsp salt

 Put the sugar in a saucepan and add a splash of the coconut milk.
-Turn on to a low heat and bring to the boil.&nbsp;

-I don’t use a thermometer for this, I go by smell.
-You want to take it off just before it start to get a burnt smell but it really doesn’t matter too much as coconut sugar has a caramel flavour anyway so if you under do it don’t stress.&nbsp;

-When it’s done add the tin of coconut milk and and stir to combine.
+Turn on to a low heat and bring to the boil.
+Boil for about a minute then add the tin of coconut milk and and stir to combine.
 Let cool.

 Once cooled, add the agar agar, lemon juice and salt and whisk together.
 Put back on the heat and bring to the boil.
 Once boiled it’s done.&nbsp;